ajeetraina/dhi-sample-demos/clickhouse-metrics-exporter/guides/guides.md

 kubectl apply -f clickhouse-metrics-exporter.yaml
 ```

-### Deploy a ClickHouse Cluster (DHI)
+### Deploy a ClickHouse Cluster

-Deploy a ClickHouse cluster using the Docker Hardened Image for the metrics exporter to monitor.
-Replace `<your-namespace>` with your organization's namespace and `<tag>` with the image variant you want to run.
+Deploy a ClickHouse cluster for the metrics exporter to monitor.

 ```bash
 # Create the namespace first